opensearch-project/documentation-website/_observing-your-data/prometheusmetrics.md

 ## Metrics Analytics UI

-The Metrics Analytics UI is a new component in the **Observability** application for OpenSearch Dashboards, as seen in the following image.
+The Metrics Analytics UI is a new component in the **Observability** application for OpenSearch Dashboards, as seen in the following image, that allows you to create visualizations based on metrics collected by your OpenSearch cluster.

 ![Metrics UI example 1]({{site.url}}{{site.baseurl}}/images/metrics/metrics1.png)